romanpauk/dingo/docs/advanced-topics.md

 Static containers make sense when:

 - the participating types are known and stable
-- you can manage distinct container tags correctly
+- distinct container tags can be managed correctly
 - the performance tradeoff is worth the extra rigidity

 See: